 Whether you're trying to pass a course or maintain a 4.0, working with a tutor can be extremely helpful.
 Tutors provide FREE one-on-one assistance that may not be available in the classroom.
 They are experienced and qualified students who can enable you to have a better understanding of the materials at hand and teach you how to find and correct your own errors.
 Tutors make it possible for you to do your homework and learn from your mistakes.

-Our top notch student tutors are located on the library.
+Our top notch student tutors are located on the third floor of Old Main in the HARC (Hayssen Academic Resource Center).

 Make sure to set aside a large block of time to work with a tutor.
 Working with a tutor is not a quick fix; you must allow a significant amount of time to adequately cover the materials.
 Your active participation is necessary for your tutoring session to be successful.